by Andrea M. Darcy

 Therapy is at heart a relationship.
 The trust that develops between you and your therapist has been found to directly affect the results you get from therapy.

-Can this bond of trust form over Skype?
+Can this bond of trust form over online?
 Consider your video chats with family, friends, or partners.
 Most people say they do feel connected, but that it’s not the same closeness as in-person.

-So it’s true that with one-to-one Skype therapy it can take longer to build a strong connection with the therapist.
+So it’s true that with one-to-one online therapy it can take longer to build a strong connection with the therapist.

 But couples therapy is a different situation.
 The main relationship in the room is no longer between you and your therapist.
 It’s between you and your partner, with the therapist there to be a sort of convener, helping you communicate constructively.
 With online couples counselling, you are still usually in the same room with your partner.
 So there is hypothetically as much of a chance for you and your partner to connect and grow together with online therapy as there is with in-person therapy.